qpython-android/qpython/README.md

 ## How to contribute
 WE NEED YOUR HELP AND CONTRIBUTE, WE WILL BE VERY GRATEFUL IF YOU CAN TELL US YOUR IDEA OR SUGGESTION.

+IF YOU WANT TO PARTICIPATE THIS PROJECT, PLEASE SEND YOUR EMAIL TO ME, I WILL INVITE YOU INTO SLACK WHERE WE WILL DISCUSS HOW TO PUSH ON QPYTHON.

 - Email: support@qpython.org
 - Twitter: @qpython